TheMarketBishop/Bishop-Tool-Guides/README.md

 # Bishop-Tool-Guides
-These pages are to contain guides to help users use tools provided by The Market Bishop (Kevin)
+These pages are to contain guides to he lp users use tools provided by The Market Bishop (Kevin)